 Most mistakes do not come from lack of information, but from using the right information in the wrong context.
 For example, a recommendation that works for a gaming machine might not work for an office machine.
 A valuable model in one market may become unattractive in another market if the price difference is too far.
 That's why you should carefully read the common errors section, because this is where you can best avoid losing money unfairly.

-• Believing in too general a description: Clusters such as gaming machines, graphics machines, super smooth machines are not enough to conclude the actual quality.
+• Believing in too general a description: Clusters such as gaming machines, graphics machines, super smooth machines are not enough to conclude Actual quality.

 • Cutting at the source and SSD: These are two places that are often cut to make the price look nice, but the consequences are often obvious after a few months of use.

-• Did not ask clearly about the support policy: Buying a device is not just about the hardware; also after-sales, support, warranty and the ability to handle errors.
+• Did not ask clearly about support policy: Buying a device is not just about hardware; also after-sales, support, warranty and the ability to handle errors.

 HP-PC-Workstation-Kayak-XA 22